Delivery Extensions

 Using the Same Image As the Service Itself

-A common workflow is to run a setup command from the same commit/source as the code being deployed, before updating the service.
+A common workflow is to run a setup command from the same commit/source as the code being deployed, before updating the Service.
 For example, this workflow can be used to run migrations.

 service: